admin-ch/CovidCertificate-Apidoc/README.md

 ## Certificate data

 3 types of covid certificate can be produced: vaccination, test or recovery.
 One covid certificate contains only one type.
-The personal data section is the same for all covid certificates.
-The other data is specific to the type of certificate.
+The certificate and personal data sections are the same for all covid certificates.
+The other data sections are specific to the type of certificate.

+### Certificate data

+Mandatory data necessary for all types of certificates:
+- **language**: the national language of the covid certificate.
+Possible values:
+  - Format: string.
+Possible static values:
+    - "DE"
+    - "FR"
+    - "IT"
+    - "RM"
+- **otp**: the one time password which has to be generated in the Web Management UI (Test environment).
+  - Format: string

 ### Personal data